 4. Check that your underwear is not visible through your dress.
 "If in doubt, go without" is my mantra.
-I favour fitted dresses with clean lines; a VPL will instantly ruin the contours of many dresses so I often wear body supporting natural tights which ensure my curves are accentuated with no unsightly bulges.
+As I favour fitted dresses with clean lines a VPL could ruin the contours of many dresses.
+I often wear body supporting natural tights which ensure my curves are accentuated with no unsightly bulges.

 1. Arrange a manicure before the event, along with a pedicure if you are wearing open-toe sandals.